MartinPacker/md2pptx/README.md

 # md2pptx
 Markdown to Powerpoint Converter

+Issues can be raised here.
+Discussion probably belongs in [this Subreddit](https://www.reddit.com/r/md2pptx_mdpre/).

 **Note:** md2pptx only supports Python 3.
 So the installation instructions are for that.

 **Usage:**